Singular Value-based Atmospheric Tomography with Fourier Domain Regularization (SAFR): Atmospheric Tomography in Three-step Adaptive Optics

 Furthermore, we define the square domain $\Omega_T=[-T,T]^2 \subset \R^2$, with $T$ chosen sufficiently large, such that

+where $c_\ell\Omega_T := [c_\ell T,c_\ell T]^2.$ I.e., the square domain $c_\ell\Omega_T$ fits both the telescope aperture as well as its copies - shifted and scaled depending on the guide star location - in each layer; see Figure~\ref{fig:domains2D}.

-where $c_\ell\Omega_T := [c_\ell T,c_\ell T]^2.$ For the incoming wavefronts $\varphi=(\varphi_g)_{g=1,\ldots,G}$ we assume that $\varphi_g\in L^2(\Omega_T)$ and that they are (component-wise) periodic.
-To incorporate atmosphere statistics into the model, we make use of periodic Sobolev spaces $H^s\left(c_{\ell} \Omega_T,\gamma_\ell\right)$, where $s$ denotes a smoothness parameter.
-The weights $\gamma_\ell$ are used to place a higher emphasis on layers on which a strong turbulence is expected, and are assumed to satisfy $\sum_{\ell=1}^L \gamma_\ell=1$.
+For the incoming wavefronts $\varphi=(\varphi_g)_{g=1,\ldots,G}$ we assume that $\varphi_g\in L_2(\Omega_T),$ i.e., that they are square integrable, and that they are (component-wise) periodic.
+To incorporate atmosphere statistics into the model, we make use of periodic Sobolev spaces $H^\beta\left(c_{\ell} \Omega_T,\gamma_\ell\right)$, where $\beta\in\R^+$ denotes a smoothness parameter.
+The weights $\gamma_\ell$ are used to place a higher emphasis on layers on which a strong turbulence is expected, and are normalized such that they satisfy $\sum_{\ell=1}^L \gamma_\ell=1$.
 In practice, they are known quantities derived from previously measured turbulence profiles \cite{RODDIER1981,Saxenhuber17}.
-Note that this Sobolev-space setting is motivated by a result of Kolmogorov \cite{Kolmogorov}, due to which a typical atmospheric turbulence layer is expected to satisfy $s = 11/6$.
+Note that this Sobolev-space setting is motivated by a result of Kolmogorov \cite{Kolmogorov}, due to which a typical atmospheric turbulence layer is expected to satisfy $\beta = 11/6$.
 This assumption is commonly used for both the simulation of atmospheric turbulence profiles \cite{Octopus,octopus06} as well as in modern reconstruction algorithms for atmospheric tomography; see e.g.~\cite{Auzinger_2017,Eslitzbichler2013,Yudytskiy_Helin_Ramlau_2014}.